Darialyphia/dungeon_crawler/README.md

 the project is a monorepo using the [Turborepo](https://turbo.build/).
 It is divided in multiple packages with relationship between each other to promote code reuse and decoupling.
 Here is a summary of the different packages

 - `apps/server` is the REST API that provides the data from the project database, as well as the websockets.
-In production, it also serves the front end client.
+In production, it also serves the front end client. [see the README](apps/server/README.md)
-- `apps/client` is the front end Vue application that allows you to login and play the game
+- `apps/client` is the front end Vue application that allows you to login and play the game. [see the README](apps/client/README.md)
 - `configs/eslint-config` is the [ESLint](https://eslint.org/) config shared by all packages
 - `libs/game-engine` is the library containing the code to run the logic that orchestrates the game's state such as player position, handling player input, AI behavior, and so on.
-It is designed to be able to run in a node environment or the browser to allow for offline play.
+It is designed to be able to run in a node environment or the browser to allow for offline play. [see the README](libs/game-engine/README.md)
 - `libs/game-client` is the code containing the rendering logic of the game, such as sprites positios, animations, visual effects.
-It also emits events that can be forwarded to the game engine, like player keyboard input. the library uses [Vue3-pixi](https://vue3-pixi.vercel.app/) to allow an easy integration between Pixi and vueJS.
+It also emits events that can be forwarded to the game engine, like player keyboard input. the library uses [Vue3-pixi](https://vue3-pixi.vercel.app/) to allow an easy integration between Pixi and vueJS. [see the README](libs/game-client/README.md)
 - `libs/contract` contains the contract definition for the operations related to the web app.
-Both the serva dn the client implements and / or consume the contract to enable a lot of code sharing, such as types and validators, as well as easier type safety across the wire.
+Both the serva dn the client implements and / or consume the contract to enable a lot of code sharing, such as types and validators, as well as easier type safety across the wire. [see the README](libs/contract/README.md)
 - `libs/resources` contains all of the game assets such as tile maps, sprites, sounds effects...it also contains description and stats for all game objects (items, characters, monsters, skills...).
-It can be consumed by any other package in a node environment or the browser
+It can be consumed by any other package in a node environment or the browser [see the README](libs/resources/README.md)
-- `lib/shared` contains utilities like helpers and mapped types
+- `lib/shared` contains utilities like helpers and mapped types [see the README](libs/shared/README.md)

 ## High level Architecture